Ibinarriaga8/GPS/README.md

 pip install pandas networkx matplotlib inquirer fastapi uvicorn
 ```

+---

 ## ▶️ Execution (console mode)

 ```bash
 python main.py
 ```

-The program will ask you to select origin and destination through console with an autocomplete system like a navigator.
+The program will ask you to select origin and destination through the console with an autocomplete system like a navigator.

+---

 ## 🧪 Example

-Origin: Calle Del Príncipe de Vergara 291
+- **Origin:** Calle de Alberto Aguilera 25
-Destination: Calle Del Padre Damián 18
+- **Destination:** Calle Del Padre Damián 18

-The optimal route will be displayed in console with detailed step-by-step instructions.
+The optimal route will be displayed in the console with detailed step-by-step instructions.

+---

 ## ⚠️ Considerations

-It is recommended to clean the datasets before execution (dgt_main.py handles part of the preprocessing).
+- It is recommended to clean the datasets before execution (`dgt_main.py` handles part of the preprocessing).

-The .csv files contain special characters, make sure to use the correct encoding (windows-1252 or utf-8 depending on the case).
+- The `.csv` files contain special characters, make sure to use the correct encoding (`windows-1252` or `utf-8` depending on the case).

-Geometric approximations were used to unify nearby intersections like roundabouts.
+- Geometric approximations were used to unify nearby intersections like roundabouts.

+---

 ## 📚 Bibliography

-Graph theory: Metro maps and neural networks, Claudi Alsina, 2012.
+- **Graph theory:** Metro maps and neural networks, Claudi Alsina, 2012.

-Introduction to Algorithms, Cormen, Leiserson, Rivest, MIT Press, 1990.
+- **Introduction to Algorithms:** Cormen, Leiserson, Rivest, MIT Press, 1990.

-Data Structures and Algorithms, Aho, Hopcroft & Ullman, Pearson, 1998.
+- **Data Structures and Algorithms:** Aho, Hopcroft & Ullman, Pearson, 1998.